 Your dentist will look closely at your throat, neck, face, and mouth to look for abnormalities and discoloration that could be a sign of oral cancer.
 Some other symptoms of this type of cancer include:

-If you notice any of these symptoms, visit your dentist so that they can perform tests to determine whether or not you have oral cancer or if something else is going on with your body.
+If you notice any of these symptoms, visit a dental clinic so that they can perform tests to determine whether or not you have oral cancer or if something else is going on with your body.

-Visit a Lutke Dental office near you in Plano, TX to get an exam that includes an oral cancer screening.
+Visit Lutke Dental’s office near you in Plano, TX, to get an exam that includes an oral cancer screening.
 Our dental professionals are dedicated to making sure you are healthy and happy, so don’t hesitate to schedule an appointment or stop in for a visit.